pendle-finance/documentation/docs/reference/contracts/IPendleRouter.md

 |     `expiry`      | uint256 | The expiry of the yield contract in epoch time. |

 **Returns:**<br />
-ot — address of the OT token created.<br />
+ot — address of the OT created.<br />
-xyt — address of the YT token created.
+xyt — address of the YT created.

 <br />